jmyers7/book/_build/html/_sources/chapters/13-learning.md

 ```
 &nbsp;

+Along the bottom of the figure, we've listed the target functions $h$ of the stochastic objective functions $J$.

-Again, care must be taken in interpreting $J(\btheta)$ in the case of a discriminative model with (conditionally) normal $Y$, since it is technically not equal to the MSE exactly, and we must also assume that the variance $\sigma^2$ is _fixed_, as discussed in {prf:ref}`MSE-min-thm`.
-In any case, we may now state the following theorem, which is a version of {prf:ref}`equiv-obj-gen-thm` for discriminative models:
+We may now state the following theorem, which is a version of {prf:ref}`equiv-obj-gen-thm` for discriminative models:

 ```{prf:theorem} Equivalent learning objectives for discriminative PGMs
 :label: equiv-obj-disc-thm